SonyaCore/V2RayGen/README.md

 > --vmess --tls will create a vmess with self-signed tls
 >
 > `it's important to enable allow insecure tls on your client`

+`xtls` Using XTLS in specified protocol

+> XTLS only supports (TCP, mKCP) so by default when you use --xtls argument tcp mode is being used for vless
+>
+> also xtls doesn't support vmess protocol

 `port` for changing configuration port.